smile

 README:

-Smile is a fast and comprehensive machine learning framework in Java.
-Smile also provides APIs in Scala, Kotlin, and Clojure with corresponding language paradigms.
-With advanced data structures and algorithms, Smile delivers state-of-art performance.
-Smile covers every aspect of machine learning, including deep learning, large language models, classification, regression, clustering, association rule mining, feature selection and extraction, manifold learning, multidimensional scaling, genetic algorithms, missing value imputation, efficient nearest neighbor search, etc. Furthermore, Smile also provides advanced algorithms for graph, linear algebra, numerical analysis, interpolation, computer algebra system for symbolic manipulations, and data visualization.
+SMILE (Statistical Machine Intelligence & Learning Engine) is a fast and comprehensive machine learning framework in Java.
+SMILE v5.x requires Java 25, v4.x requires Java 21, and all previous versions require Java 8.
+SMILE also provides APIs in Scala and Kotlin with corresponding language paradigms.
+With advanced data structures and algorithms, SMILE delivers state-of-art performance.
+SMILE covers every aspect of machine learning, including deep learning, large language models, classification, regression, clustering, association rule mining, feature selection and extraction, manifold learning, multidimensional scaling, genetic algorithms, missing value imputation, efficient nearest neighbor search, etc. Furthermore, SMILE also provides advanced algorithms for graph, linear algebra, numerical analysis, interpolation, computer algebra system for symbolic manipulations, and data visualization.

 -

-GenAI: Native Java implementation of Llama 3.1, tiktoken tokenizer, high performance LLM inference server with OpenAI-compatible APIs and SSE-based chat streaming, fully functional frontend.
-A free service is available for personal or test usage.
-No registration is required.
+LLM: Native Java implementation of Llama 3.1, tiktoken tokenizer, high performance LLM inference server with OpenAI-compatible APIs and SSE-based chat streaming, fully functional frontend.

 -